microsoft/azure-health-data-services-workshop/resources/docs/FHIR-Starter_ARM_template_README.md

 ## Step 2 - Complete FHIR-Proxy Authentication
 Once initial deployment is finished, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.

-1. In the Azure Portal, navigate to the FHIR-Proxy function app that was deployed by the resource manager template.
+1. In the Azure Portal, navigate to the FHIR-Proxy function app that was deployed by the ARM template.
+The name of the FHIR-Proxy function app ends with **"pxyfa"**.
 <img src="./images/FHIR-PROXY-AUTH1.png" height="410">

 2. Select the function app and select **Authentication**.